practable/bookjs/README.md

 ## Usage

-A unique anonymous userName is assigned to each user, and kept in local storage.
+A unique anonymous `userName` is assigned to each user, and kept in local storage.

 A user must belong to one or more groups to access equipment, OR be given a session with pre-booked times on one or more pieces of equipment.

 Any groups and sessions can be added to a user account by using query parameters.
-Groups and sessions are persisted in local storage.
+Groups and sessions are persisted in local storage (in `sessionNames` and `groupNames`).

 The following query parameters are available